License GuideSOC 39-5092

 How to Get a Nail Technician License.

-You'll follow a five-step path in most states.
+You'll follow a consistent pathway in 44 states.
 First, complete accredited education in your field.
-Next, pass a national or state exam to demonstrate competency.
-Then gain supervised experience (hours vary by state).
-You'll also undergo a background check.
-Finally, complete continuing education courses before each license renewal.
-Requirements differ across states, so check your specific state's hour minimums, degree requirements, and experience thresholds.
+Then pass either a national or state exam.
+Most states require you to gain supervised experience under a licensed professional.
+You'll undergo a background check as part of the application.
+After you're licensed, plan for continuing education before each renewal cycle.
+The exact hours, degree requirements, and experience minimums differ by state, so check your specific state's board for details.

 1